Skip to content

 Services follow a managed lifecycle with dependency injection:

-// internal/app/app.go
+// internal/app/services/manager.go

 type ManagedService interface {